Monday - Saturday:

 How much does it cost to get into the Children’s Museum of Houston?
 Would I have to pay extra to see special exhibits?

-Organizations may get free unlimited group access by becoming Open Doors
+Non-profit organizations may get free unlimited group access by becoming Open Doors

 Want to visit five famous Houston attractions for a 46 percent savings?
 Check out the Houston CityPASS program!